 5) They Fail To Build Their Network

 I am a one-man blogger.
 What I mean is, I singularly write for my websites and blogs.
-To keep my blogging ball from rolling, I put my trust to other bloggers.
+To keep my blogging ball from rolling (and not get demotivated), I put my trust in other bloggers.
 I am open to their opinions on how to improve my blogs.
 I join blogging communities to meet other bloggers to brainstorm ideas and tips to grow my blog.

 Have the mindset that you don’t know everything.
 That way, you can have the open-mindedness to other bloggers’ suggestions.
 Also, reach out to brands that you fully trust.
 Make that connection and relationship that will last longer.
 Show them that you trust their brand and surely they will show you the trust you need to build your network.